 A kitchen refit is a long awaited event, it’s exciting.

 It can be more worrying if you’ve got kids.
-However, with some good planning & a top-quality kitchen fitter, you should be totally fine.
+However, with some good planning & a top-quality kitchen fitter, you should be fine.

 We’ll take you through the steps to prepare for temporarily living without a kitchen:

 1. Ask Your Project Manager How Long The Process Takes

 This first step happens before anything takes place, and it begins by getting an idea of time-scales with your project manager.

 In some cases, your kitchen designer will also be the one managing your project.